psakhis/emu4crt/README.md

   * nes.input.zapper.clone -> works better for guncon2 (see https://www.nesdev.org/wiki/Zapper)
   * nes.input.zapper.crosshair -> 1 for disable it

+In general, nes core Mednafen auto detect zapper with crc rom header, in other cores set input port, for example: psx.input.port1 guncon

+For set X Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_0-+g For set Y Axis use as joystick, for example-> joystick 0x00030b9a016a01000004000800000000 abs_1-+g

 ### Requirements:

   * OS: Windows 32/64bits or linux (GroovyArcade is recommended)